 How to setup

-1. To enable Dimensional Rules in your store, you need to enable the Dimensional Rules advanced feature from your Features page in ShipperHQ.
+- Enable the Dimensional Rules advanced feature from your Features page in ShipperHQ.

 Optional – Default Rule for all Products